When was the last time you revised your return policy?

 I promised you a return policy sample - but instead here are five examples from stores (big and small) to inspire your writing.

-- The Repeater Store - Simple, excellent formatting, empathy with cell phone booster customers, and a nice 30-day money back guarantee.
+- Waveform - Simple, excellent formatting, empathy with cell phone booster customers, and a generous 90-day money back guarantee.

-- Kayak Pro Shop - Short, sweet, and displayed from every page.
+- Olympic Outdoor Shop - Short, sweet, and displayed from every page.

-- Strong Suit Clothing - They proudly display their “100% fit guarantee” right from the home page.
+- Strong Suit Clothing - They proudly display their “Free Returns Always” commitment on a banner right on the home page.
 Their clothes fit, or your money back.

 - Fragrance Outlet - Their 100% satisfaction guarantee, in combination with their simple 4 step process and their easy access to customer service information makes this a great return policy sample to steal ideas from.

 - IKEA - Because “It’s OK to change your mind.”

 Now you have some ideas for what to include in your return policy!
 Let’s sum it all up.